 One solution is to upload large files to cloud storage and provide a link, e.g. using WeTransfer (recommended), Dropbox, Google Drive, or iCloud.

 This solves the email problem, but not the download size.
-But there are online facilities which can greatly reduce the size of PDFs, mostly by compressing the size of of embedded images without obvious loss of image quality.
+But there are online facilities which can greatly reduce the size of PDFs, mostly by compressing the size of embedded images without obvious loss of image quality.
 Here are examples of free PDF compression services:

 PDF Candy